dcmi/dctap/TAPprimer.md

 ***Element:*** <code>propertyLabel</code>

 The property label is a human-facing label for the `propertyID` that can be used in documentation and displays.
+The property label may be different to the label used in the underlying vocabulary.
 Labels are optional but highly recommended so that displays are human-friendly.

 *TAP example:*
 |propertyID|propertyLabel|